5 Best Parks in Columbia MD: Blandair Regional Park & More

 - Annual festivals

 Symphony Woods Park is a 36-acre park boasting an outdoor music venue and theater.
-The park hosts various free and ticketed concerts, festivals, and performances throughout the year, bringing the community together.
+Located in Columbia's Town Center neighborhood, the park hosts various free and ticketed concerts, festivals, and performances throughout the year, bringing the community together.

 The Merriweather Post Pavilion is the heart of Symphony Woods.
 The popular outdoor venue can host over 19,000 attendees with shaded seats and a manicured lawn.
 Various notable artists have played at the venue over its more than 50 years of operation, including Jimi Hendrix, Willie Nelson, and Florence + The Machine.